zeeshanali/Online-Help/docs/Install_Guide/ig_ch_04_pre_install.md

 Linux\* Kernel Rebuilds and Patches
 -----------------------------------

-The installation of Manager for Lustre\* software will replace your existing Linux\* kernel on all servers.
+The installation of Intel® Manager for Lustre* software will replace your existing Linux\* kernel on all servers.

 Firewall Considerations
 -----------------------

-Manager for Lustre\* software runs on servers running RHEL or CentOS, version 7.3 or 7.4.
-The *firewalled* package needs to be installed and configured for *all file system servers before* installing Manager for Lustre\* software.
-The Manager for Lustre\* software installation process will then modify the firewall configuration as needed for Manager for Lustre\* software to operate.
+Intel® Manager for Lustre* software runs on servers running RHEL or CentOS, version 7.3 or 7.4.
+The *firewalled* package needs to be installed and configured for *all file system servers before* installing Intel® Manager for Lustre* software.
+The Intel® Manager for Lustre* software installation process will then modify the firewall configuration as needed for Intel® Manager for Lustre* software to operate.

 [Top of page](#1.0)